mpi4py/mpi4py/docs/source/usrman/mpi4py.futures.rst

 The :class:`MPIPoolExecutor` class uses a pool of MPI processes to execute calls asynchronously.
-By performing computations in separate processes, it allows to side-step the :term:`Global Interpreter Lock` but also means that only picklable objects can be executed and returned.
+By performing computations in separate processes, it allows to side-step the :term:`global interpreter lock` but also means that only picklable objects can be executed and returned.
 The ``__main__`` module must be importable by worker processes, thus :class:`MPIPoolExecutor` instances may not work in the interactive interpreter.